-Due to the sophisticated design and special equipment required to repair the 9415-3 WREN, most repairs may only be effected at a properly equipped and staffed depot service and repair facility.
+Due to the sophisticated design and special equipment required to repair the 9415-3 HDA, repairs may only be effected at a properly equipped and staffed depot service and repair facility.
+Although 9415-3 is designed for depot repair service, some items may be replaced in the field as defined in the Maintenance Manual.